tommadness/KH2Randomizer/docs/overview/index.md

 ### Halloween Town

 * Using the finisher of Dance Call to kill The Experiment causes the game to crash.
-Avoid using Dance Call to finish this fight.
+It's often recommended to outright avoid using Dance Call to finish this fight.

 ### Twilight Town